Time: Thu, Apr 4, 5:00 pm - 6:30 pm

 Browntail moth is an invasive forest pest that continues to expand its range in Maine bringing with it human health impacts.
 Browntail caterpillars cause a poison ivy-like rash and they are impacting a broad swath of Maine.
 Contact with this caterpillar’s hairs can cause severe reactions for some individuals.

-The program will be held upstairs at Rising Tide Co-op in Damariscotta.
+The program will be held in the gym at the Edgecomb Eddy School in Edgecomb.
 This info session includes an overview of its biology, history in Maine and updates on current browntail range/ areas at risk.
 We will also talk about management options and ways to mitigate human health impacts.
 This info session with Tom Schmeelk and Tom Hoerth includes an overview of its biology, history in Maine and updates on current browntail range/ areas at risk.
 We will also talk about management options and ways to mitigate human health impacts.

 Tom Schmeelk is a Forest Entomologist with the Maine Forest Service, originally from New York, where he worked for the forest health bureau of the NY State Department of Environmental Conservation for three years.